 Laurie is certified with the National Council for the Certification of Dementia Practitioners.

-She has received the distinction of being named to the international group: Purple Angel Ambassadors for advocacy.
+She has received the distinction of being named to the international group, Purple Angel Ambassadors for advocacy.

 She is a Regional Trainer for the National Task Group on Intellectual Disabilities and Dementia Practices

-and a member of the Leadership Council for The National Consumer Voice for Quality Long Term Care.
+and a past member of the Leadership Council for The National Consumer Voice for Quality Long Term Care.

-for the RI Assisted Living Association, has created curricula for URI and RIC, and has lectured at numerous conferences and events.
-She is also the founder of the RI Memory Cafe organization, a nonprofit organization,
+and has lectured at numerous conferences and events.
+She is also the founder of the RI Memory Cafes,

-operating in 7 communities (and growing) throughout RI.
+a nonprofit organization operating in 7 communities (and growing) throughout RI.

 Laurie is an advocate for the rights of both the individuals diagnosed and their care partners.